feathersjs/hooks/readme.md

 ### Middleware

-Middleware functions (or hook functions) take a `context` and an asynchronous `next` function as their parameters that allow it to wrap around another function.
+Middleware functions (or hook functions) take a `context` and an asynchronous `next` function as their parameters.
+The `context` contains information about the function call (like the arguments, the result or `this` context) and the `next` function can be called to continue to the next hook or actual function.

 A middleware function can do things before calling `await next()` and after all following middleware functions and the function call itself return.
 It can also `try/catch` the `await next()` call to handle and modify errors.
-This is the same control flow as in [KoaJS](https://koajs.com/).
+This is the same control flow that the web framework [KoaJS](https://koajs.com/) uses for handling HTTP requests and response.

 Each hook function wraps _around_ all other functions (like an onion).
 This means that the first registered middleware function will run first before `await next()` and as the very last after all following hooks.